CHILD ADHD Assessments in the UK

 Private ADHD assessments for children and young people

 If you’re concerned that your child may have ADHD, you’re not alone.
+Our clinic supports families across Preston, Lancashire and surrounding areas, while also working with families throughout the UK seeking private ADHD assessments.
 Many parents first notice changes in behaviour at school or at home - difficulties with attention, emotional regulation, impulsivity, or struggles with learning and friendships.

 Our private child ADHD assessments in the UK provide a clear, professional diagnosis for children and young people, helping families understand what’s really going on and what support is needed next.